intelsdi-x/snap-plugin-publisher-kairosdb/README.md

-# snap publisher plugin - KairosDB
+# Snap publisher plugin - KairosDB

 This plugin supports pushing metrics into an KairosDB instance.